learningequality/learningequality.org-v2/docs/front-end/tooling.md

 - `npm run debug` To develop with a simple http server, no browsersync and production assets

-## React support

-You can test that compilation of react is working by uncommenting the relevant lines in `javascript/main.js` and `javascript/components/test-react.js`.
-If you don't need react in your project, make sure you don't uncomment these lines or remove them completely.
-This will help to keep the compiled js file size down.

 ## Third party libraries

 We no longer have a 'vendor' folder for these.
 Instead find ones that are packaged as npm libraries and install them as dependencies (see 'using npm' above).
 If they have CSS that needs including, this can be imported directly from the node_modules folder - see the example for glide in main.scss.